BinarCode/laravel-restify/docs-v2/content/en/api/fields.md

 field('name', fn() => 'John Doe')
 ```

 The field above will always return the `name` value as `John Doe`.
-The field is still writeable, so you can update or create an entity using it.
+The field is still writeable, so you can update or create an entity by using it.

 ### Readonly field

-If you don't want a field to be writeable you can mark it readonly:
+If you don't want a field to be writeable you can mark it as readonly:

 ```php
 field('title')->readonly()